hodovani/hodovani.github.io/books/The-Pragmatic-Programmer.md

 ### When Should You Refactor?

 - Duplication.
-You've discovered a violation of the DRY principle ([The Evils of Duplication](#7-the-evils-of-duplication)).
+You've discovered a violation of the DRY principle.
 - Nonorthogonal design.
-You've discovered some code or design that could be made more orthogonal ([Orthogonality](#8-orthogonality)).
+You've discovered some code or design that could be made more orthogonal.
 - Outdated knowledge.
 Things change, requirements drift, and your knowledge of the problem increases.
 Code needs to keep up.
 - Performance.
 You need to move functionality from one area of the system to another to improve performance.